mvolkmann/blog/src/swift-ui.md

 For iteration in a `ViewBuilder`, use a `ForEach` `View`.
 There is no corresponding view for conditional logic, so `if` and `switch` statements are used instead.

+To hide a view but still take up the space that would be occupied if the view was visible, consider setting its opacity to zero.
+This is done with the `opacity` view modifier.
+For example, `someView.opacity(0)`.

+Here are the combiner views that are provided by SwiftUI.

 - `HStack`: lays out child views horizontally